-She has several publications in national as well as international journals to her credit and has presented papers at national conferences and seminars.
-She is a member of the IUCN World Commission on Environmental Law.
-She is also a member of the editorial board of National Journal of Comparative Law.
+She has several publications in national as well as international journals to her credit and has presented several papers at national conferences and seminars.
+She is also a member of the editorial board of a few journals.
+She is currently a member of the IUCN World Commission on Environmental Law.

-She has been appointed to the Centre for Child Rights to work for the strengthening of the Centre.
-Alongwith the team of Centre for Child Rights, she has successfully organized five capacity buiding programmes for police officers on child related laws; two State Level Workshop on Juvenile Justice (Care and Protection of Children) Act, 2015; a State Level Consultation on the Protection of Children from Sexual Offences Act, 2012; a Regional Workshop on Child Laws for Law Students; and a National Level Conference on Protection of Child Rights in Tea Plantations of India, with
+In 2015, she was appointed to the Centre for Child Rights to work for the strengthening of the Centre.
+She is presently co-coordinator of the Centre for Child Rights.
+Alongwith the team of Centre for Child Rights, she has successfully organized several capacity building programmes for police officers on child related laws; two State Level Workshops on Juvenile Justice (Care and Protection of Children) Act, 2015; a State Level Consultation on the Protection of Children from Sexual Offences Act, 2012; a Regional Workshop on Child Laws for Law Students; and a National Level Conference on Protection of Child Rights in Tea Plantations of India, with

 An avid mooter, she was adjudged the Best Advocate at the Henry Dunant Moot Court Competition (India Round) in 2012.
 A trained singer, she holds a Visharad in Hindustani Classical Music (Vocals) as well as a Junior Diploma in Rabindra Sangeet.
-Her other interests include debating, reading, and watching tennis.
+Her other interests include reading; cycling; and watching movies, documentaries, and tennis.